 *** Studio Equipment ***

-Living Room, digital piano, also organ and synthesizer options, no room for parents to wait at this time
+Living Room - baby grand piano, also digital piano/synthesizer, organ and synthesizer options, limited room for parents to wait at this time

 *** Travel Equipment ***

 At the student's home, there should be a piano or digital piano / electronic keyboard that has preferably at least a 76-note keyboard, with adequate piano patches, touch sensitivity, a damper / hold pedal, and a bench that can be raised to a suitable height.
 I can provide music books needed, to be purchased by student or parents, at my cost.
 Student may want to keep a 3-ring binder and notepad for note-taking and keeping of any other materials that I may add.

 My specialty is contemporary music styles - rock, pop, R&B, blues, country, standards.
 I teach music and chart reading and preparation, ear training, theory and improvisation appropriate to the styles of music.
 The method will be tailored to these students' needs.
 I also want to familiarize students with musical group dynamics.

 I also teach beginning to intermediate classical piano.
 Although not adhering to the strict guidelines of the Certificate of Merit program, I use the program syllabus as a resource for choosing teaching materials.